 Instructions

-- While coating sets, add 3-3 1/2 inches of oil to a cast iron or heavy bottom pot and heat over medium high heat.
-Also turn on oven to 275 degrees.
+- While coating sets, add 3-3 ½ inches of oil to a cast iron or heavy bottom pot and heat over medium high heat.
+Heat oil to 365 to 375 F degrees.

-- Fry onion rings 4 at a time, not over crowding.
-Fry on each side until golden brown then remove and place on paper towels to drain.
+- Fry the rings 4-5 at a time depending on the width of your pot making sure not to overcrowd.
+Fry on each side until golden brown then remove and place on paper towels to drain or add to a wire rack to drain over a paper towel lined baking sheet.

 Notes